 Further information about the foundation year can be found by clicking here.

 In the first year you will get an introduction into both micro- and macroeconomics, as well as being equipped with the necessary quantitative and academic skills to succeed not only in your studies, but more importantly in your future careers.
-Furthermore, you will get a wider perspective with an introduction to accounting and law.
+Furthermore, you will get a wider perspective with an introduction to related subjects, like accounting.

 The second year concentrates on the more advanced study of micro- and macroeconomics.
 This includes game theory (Where you learn how to act strategically, taking possible actions of others into account.).
 You will also learn how to use statistical analysis and how to research.
 As with all CSM courses a workplace module is also included in the second year of study to prepare students for their careers after completing their studies.